 ETEC 565G: Culture and Communication in Virtual Learning Environments (elective course - Special Course in Subject Matter Field)

-Culture and Communication in Virtual Learning Environments.
+How do cultural differences influence the learner experience?
+How can we better accommodate a culturally diverse learner audience in virtual learning environments?
 Online environments, and online learning environments, are not ‘culture-free zones’.
 Both the signs and the tools (Vygotsky and Luria, 1994) of virtual communications are culturally shaped, and diverse learners bring to online learning environments a wide range of culturally-mediated behavioural and communication patterns.
 Together, signs and tools allow individuals to process and interpret information, construct meaning and interact with the objects, people and situations they regularly encounter.
 When these elaborate mediating structures, finely honed to navigate a specific environment, encounter a different one, they can malfunction or break down completely.

-This course will complement existing ETEC courses that focus on learning technology implementation and eLearning design by broadening the scope to include consideration of the challenges of multicultural classrooms in the increasingly globalized world of online learning.
+This course complements existing ETEC courses that focus on learning technology implementation and eLearning design by broadening the scope to include consideration of the challenges of multicultural classrooms in the increasingly globalized world of online learning.

 In this course, students will: